arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 memory buffers.

 Under normal write load, the write buffers will use less than 1 GByte of memory.
-If you are tight on memory, or your usage pattern doesn’t require this, you can reduce these [RocksDB settings](programs-arangod-rocksdb.html):
+If you are tight on memory, or your usage pattern does not require this, you can reduce these [RocksDB settings](programs-arangod-rocksdb.html):

 ```